mgbilby/oga_src/README.md

 ## Word locations

-To the last or rightmost field for each word token, which is called the "MISC" field in the CoNNLu format, an internal document location description is appended.
+To the last or rightmost field for each word token, which is called the "MISC" field in the CoNNL-U format, an internal document location description is appended.
 This location follows immediately after the OGA token id, represented as t_[number].
 A vertical bar separates the internal field values.
 The information is pulled from the internal document annotations found in the OGA xml files ending in "tok01_cts01".
 Internal location types and depths vary based on the document.

 What follows are several out-of-the-box and adjusted MISC field samples, all representing the third word token (t_3) found in a variety of authors and genres.